sensu/sensu-docs-legacy/0.9/faq.md

 Standalone-checks are configured in this example: http://blog.pkhamre.com/2012/03/21/sensu-standalone-checks/

 ## How do checks run (Ruby)?

-Checks can be run on the machine with system (machine supplied) and embedded (Sensu supplied) Ruby.
-The Sensu wrapper script should set system/embedded with `EMBEDDED_RUBY`.
-See `/etc/default/sensu` on your machine.
+Checks can be run on your hosts with the system-supplied Ruby or the Sensu-supplied embedded Ruby.
+You can set the Ruby to be used when Sensu is started by specifying the `EMBEDDED_RUBY` variable.
+This is usually set using your operating system's init wrapper, for Sensu see the `/etc/default/sensu` file.

-## My machine can't find Ruby, what to do?
+## My machine can't find Ruby, what should I do?

-* Check that your PATH is set correctly, when the service runs, it should indicate an embedded ruby binpath if you're using an embedded ruby.
+* Check that your `PATH` is set correctly.
+If you're using embedded Ruby, it should indicate an embedded Ruby binary path, for example `/opt/sensu/embedded/bin/ruby`.
-* Try running a check that is entirely this command: `/usr/bin/env ruby -v` and watch the output.
+* Try running a check whose content is only this command: `/usr/bin/env ruby -v` and watch the output.
-* Check your scripts line-ending.
-It may affect the shebang line: within each script you make or use, you should run Unix line encoding on a Unix machine (and proper endings on other OSs).
+* Check your script's line-endings.
+On Linux/Unix machines you should ensure your line endings are correct using a command like `dos2unix`.
+This will ensure Microsoft Windows line endings, for example extraneous `^M` endings, are removed.

 ## What is safe mode and how can I determine if it is enabled?